mvsanghvi/Lit-Review/Embryology+Somitogenesis/Hippo Pathway/YAP/YAP Nuclear-Cytoplasmic Translocation is Regulated by Mechanical Signaling, Protein Modification, and Metabolism.md

 - Surprisingly, YAP nuclear transport will still occur even if actin does not contract
 - Changes of actin cytoskeletal integrity seem more critical for YAP nuclear localization, as this stimulus can override YAP regulation by phosphorylation or actin contraction
 - YAP and TAZ are homologs, and are the mammalian
-- TAZ is a transcriptional factor that contains a 14‐3‐3bindingmotif,asingleWWdomain, and a PDZ binding motif.
+- TAZ is a transcriptional factor that contains a 14‐3‐3 binding motif, a single WW domain, and a PDZ binding motif.
 14‐3‐3 is a eukaryotic adaptor protein that:
 	- binds to other proteins to assist with protein folding
 	- regulate protein localization
 	- stimulate or inhibit other protein–protein interactions